-At its core, digital lighting refers to any lighting control system where control is achieved through digital communication, as opposed to the manipulation of voltage, such as with a dimmer or switch.
+At its core, digital lighting refers to any lighting control system that achieves control through digital communication, as opposed to manipulating voltage, such as with a dimmer or switch.
 Digital controls have been around for decades… that keypad or button station on the wall, connected via a low-voltage cable back to a control processor?
 Yes, that device has been digital for years now.
 But what about the lights themselves?
 For most buildings, those lights have remained strictly analog components.

 OK, But What is Analog Lighting?

-Analog lighting is any form of lighting control that works by adjusting the power being sent to the light.
+Analog lighting is any form of lighting control that adjusts the power being sent to the light.
 Your traditional wall dimmer adjusts light levels by increasing or decreasing the voltage running to a fixture.
 This increased or decreased voltage has a direct effect on the output, more voltage means more light!